Sibiu: Geography

 Sibiu is situated near the geographical center of Romania at 45.792784°N 24.152069°E. Set in the Cibin Depression, the city is about 20 km from the Făgăraș Mountains, 12 km from the Cibin Mountains, and about 15 km from the Lotru Mountains, which border the depression in its southwestern section.
 The northern and eastern limits of Sibiu are formed by the Târnavelor Plateau, which descends to the Cibin Valley through Gușteriței Hill.

-The Cibin river as well as some smaller streams runs through Sibiu.
-The geographical position of Sibiu makes it one of the most important transportation hubs in Romania with important roads and railway lines passing through it, including the A1 motorway, which also serves as a heavy traffic bypass for the city.
+The Cibin River and some smaller streams run through Sibiu.
+The geographical position of Sibiu makes it one of the most important transportation hubs in Romania, with important roads and railway lines passing through it, including the A1 motorway, which also serves as a heavy traffic bypass for the city.

 Climate

-Sibiu's climate is humid continental (Köppen: Dfb), with average temperatures of 8 to 9 C. The average rainfall is 643.7 mm, and there are about 120 days of hard frost annually.
+Sibiu's climate is humid continental (Köppen: Dfb), with average temperatures of 8 to 9 C. The average precipitation is 643.7 mm, and there are about 120 days of hard frost annually.
+Sibiu experiences 56 days per year with fog and 1.5 days with hail.